SERVING ALL OF OREGON – PORTLAND – BEAVERTON – GRESHAM

-Robert’s extensive knowledge and experience in effectively resolving immigration issues makes him the ideal choice for an immigration law attorney in the greater Portland area and SW Washington.
+Robert’s extensive knowledge and experience in effectively resolving immigration issues make him the ideal choice for an immigration law attorney in Oregon and SW Washington.
 Furthermore, Robert has vast experience working with people from diverse backgrounds, enabling him to be sensitive to cultural issues and language barriers that may arise during immigration proceedings.

 Being a victim of violence or criminal activity in the United States or US Territories